google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.markdown

 * **`object-src`** allows control over Flash and other plugins.
 * **`plugin-types`** limits the kinds of plugins a page may invoke.
 * **`report-uri`** specifies a URL where a browser will send reports when a content security policy is violated.
-This directive cant be used in `<meta>` tags.
+This directive can't be used in `<meta>` tags.
 * **`style-src`** is `script-src`'s counterpart for stylesheets.
 * **`upgrade-insecure-requests`** Instructs user agents to rewrite URL schemes,